AnushkaGyawali/women_safety_app/README.md

 ## 👌 Contributing

 Pull requests are welcome!
-For major changes, open an issue first to discuss what you'd like to change.
-Contributions toward localization, UI improvements, or new features are encouraged.

----

 ## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License .